rkitover/mac-third-party-libs-tool/README.md

 With `--list` only scan for dylibs, do not copy or link anything.

+Version 0.8 is much faster than previous ones.

 **WARNING:** linking may require sudo, but most likely will not.

 **WARNING:** it is your responsibility to ensure that the licenses for the